Research into Teacher Training

 NFER planned to recruit 120 primary schools with Teach First teachers in Key Stage 2, and then recruit a matched sample of statistically similar primary schools with NQTs trained through either a university-based route such as PGCE, or a school-route such as Schools Direct.
-The classes taught by the NQT trainee teachers would have undertaken two maths assessments, one in September 2020 and one in June 2021.
+The classes taught by the NQT trainee teachers would have undertaken two maths assessments, at the start and end of the academic year.
+All schools involved would have met Teach First’s eligibility criteria for schools in disadvantaged areas.

 NFER planned to also undertake qualitative research with teachers, schools and trainers from the three routes, and an analysis of the costs of each.
-Additional analyses would have included analysis of outcomes controlling for teacher characteristics.
+Additional analyses would have included an examination of outcomes while controlling for teacher characteristics.